utengrexpo/EngineeringExpoMainSite/README.md

 # Engineering Expo Website

 This is the repository for the Engineering Expo website, a static site built with HTML, CSS, and JavaScript.
 The website is hosted on the utweb server.
-Please if you have any questions or haven't learned how to use git before, read the following cheatsheet: https://education.github.com/git-cheat-sheet-education.pdf
-Please read the entirety of the readme before making changes!
+If you have git troubles, read the following cheatsheet: https://education.github.com/git-cheat-sheet-education.pdf Please read the entirety of the readme before making changes!

 ## How to Gain Edit Access